lando/vitepress-theme-default-plus/docs/config.md

   If you set `auto` to `true` and `repo` is a public GitHub repo then the theme will attempt to populate the other values for you.
 However, if you manually set a value then the theme will prefer that.
 So in the above Full Example the theme will set `version` and `link` automatically but will use `Current Version` for the title.

-  If you do not set `repo` explicitly the theme will try to use `themeConfig.repo` instead.
+  If you do not set `repo` explicitly the theme will try to use `repo` instead.

   `icon` is optional and puts the specificed icon to the left of the title.